2. Numeric vectors#

 Also, NaN

-stands for not-a-number (it is returned as the result
+stands for not-a-number, which is returned as the result

-Let us provide some ways to create numeric vectors with possibly more than one element.
+Let’s provide a few ways to create numeric vectors with possibly more than one element.

-First, the c function that we introduced in the previous chapter can be used to combine (concatenate) many numeric vectors, each of any length, so as to form a single object:
+First, the c function can be used to combine (concatenate) many numeric vectors, each of any length.
+It results in a single object:

 ## [1] 1 2 3